Meet America’s Math Teacher, Richard Garcia

-As you read about me in this book, you’ll discover that I’m not really a math guy per se.
+As you read about me, you’ll discover that I’m not really a math guy per se.
 The fact is that, in terms of my educational background, I’ve never received any training in math.
 I’m simply a special education teacher who happens to care deeply about the kids I teach, as I’m sure that you do.
-So I guess you could say that this book is actually a miracle.
+So I guess you could say that this program is actually a miracle.

 I don’t think I’m overstating the case.
 I’m really shy by nature and my fears tend to paralyze me.
 But after I attended a conference on school reform several years ago, my passion for teaching took wings as never before – and a dream was born in my heart.